humanmade/altis-cloud/docs/WAF/traffic-management.md

 - **Start in Count Only.** Enable Traffic Management in Count Only mode and watch the Traffic page before enforcing anything, so you can see what would be affected.
-- **Protect verified bots you rely on.** Leave categories like Search Engine on Allow so you don't harm SEO.
-Remember verified bots are generally left alone regardless.
 - **Prefer CAPTCHA over Block when uncertain.** The CAPTCHA action stops bots while still allowing real-users to access the site; reserve Block for traffic you're confident is unwanted.